hau1605/sell_courses/backend/API.md

 - `POST /api/billings`: Creates a new billing object in the database.

 - `GET /api/billings/:id`: Returns the billing object with the specified ID.
+Support get billings by user_id (http GET :8000/api/billings user_id=646364b5aef83cf257fddddd)

 - `PUT /api/billings/:id`: Updates the billing object with the specified ID.